 When the water temperature in some lakes warms to a certain degree, these lakes develop what’s known as a thermocline.
-This thermocline is basically a distinct line that divides cold water from warm and is usually found about 10 or 15 feet below the surface.
-There is usually high oxygen content just above the thermocline during the warm spring and summer months.
+This thermocline is a distinct line that divides cold water from warm and is usually found about 10 or 15 feet below the surface.
+There is usually high oxygen content above the thermocline during the warm spring and summer months.

-As Old Man Winter loosens his grip and warm temperatures start to heat the water, bass will begin their annual migration upward toward shallow water.
-They do this in preparation for the spawn and early spring is a time when you might expect to find bass in both deep and moderately shallow water.
+As Old Man Winter loosens his grip and warm temperatures heat the water, bass will begin their annual migration upward toward shallow water.
+They do this in preparation for the spawn and early spring is when you might expect to find bass in both deep and moderately shallow water.
 Bass might sometimes go back and forth between deep and shallow water depending on cold weather systems moving through and pushing them back down.

 In the spring, I usually try to target bass in about 10 to 15 feet of water in most cases.
-This will obviously differ depending on the lake you’re fishing, but I generally expect to catch bass in this part of the water column during the spring by using lipless crankbaits, square-bill crankbaits, spinnerbaits, and virtually any lure that will reach this depth and remain there during my retrieve.
+This will differ depending on the lake you’re fishing, but I generally expect to catch bass in this part of the water column during the spring by using lipless crankbaits, square-bill crankbaits, spinnerbaits, and virtually any lure that will reach this depth and remain there during my retrieve.

 When the spawn comes around, bass will go up into the shallows and will create their beds in roughly 4 feet of water or less.
 It’s important to try and catch bass before they go on bed as they will stop feeding once they are in spawning mode and will remain locked on their bed, guarding their eggs and fry for days or weeks.
 A jerkbait is best to catch bass in the middle of the spring season as you can usually get bites from bass that are between 6 to 12 feet of water.

 Bass are very much like humans when it comes to summer heat.
 They will seek out any type of cover or structure to avoid the blinding UV rays of the sun, but will also do this to remain in cooler, more comfortable water during the hottest times of the day.
-You can catch bass during the early morning and late evening in water that’s less than 10 feet deep in most lakes.
+You can catch bass in the early morning and late evening in water less than 10 feet deep in most lakes.
 However, when the temperature climbs past 85 degrees outside, it’s time to use lures and bait that target bass in deep water.

 My summer fishing strategy involves the use of a wide range of topwater lures, as well as soft plastics like weighted hooks and a Zoom Super Fluke to target bass at the depth where I expect them to be.
 In the hottest months of June, July and August, you can expect bass to start moving down into deep water by 10 a.m. and they often won’t return until about 7 p.m. when the sun begins to set.
 You can usually catch bass in shallow water throughout the night, but the best time for night fishing is usually from sunset until 1 a.m.

-Before the turn over, bass will be found in mostly shallow areas of less than 10 feet in depth.
+Before the turn over, bass will be found in most shallow areas of less than 10 feet in depth.
 I like to use a chatterbait or spinnerbait to target bass in the shallows during the early fall season.
 Crankbaits and jerkbaits will also work very well during this time.
 Focus on fishing in less than 10 feet of water until the turnover happens and the bite shuts down in the shallows.